 To send a newsletter to all of your existing customers, go to the Email Center, and click New Email at the bottom right.
 It is recommended that you test your newsletter before activating it.
 You can set the date you would like the system to begin sending the newsletter (Begin Sending Date).
 Newsletters will automatically contain an unsubscribe link on them, so you do not need to add it to the template.
 The newsletter will send to all contacts in your address book and any new contact added over the next 2 days.

 If your customer list that you are sending to is too large to send before 2 days expires, you will need to increase your send rate.
 Send rate is determined by your email server and preferences.
+This will allow you to send a maximum of 2000 messages per hour.
+You should not have a higher newsletter send rate than your host allows.
+If you are setting it, make it lower than your host's limit so that you have the ability to send additional manual emails without being blocked.
 If you need to send at a higher rate, you will likely need to turn off sending newsletters through your SMTP server and add the following SPF record to your DNS settings: include:mailSPF.smtp.com.
 See more information about SPF records here.
-This will allow you to send a maximum of 2000 messages per hour.

 You can see a list of keywords that can be used in your emails to print out information that is unique to the customer or event.